Sustainability & Stewardship

 Small and large, 95% of U.S. dairy farms are family-owned and operated businesses that care about providing the best products possible to families everywhere.
 One of their main priorities is the health and safety of their cows-the biggest driver of their business.

-98% of U.S. milk comes from dairies voluntarily participating in Farmers Assuring Responsible Management (F.A.R.M.), the first livestock animal care program in the world to be recognized by the International Organization for Standardization.
+98% of U.S. milk comes from dairies participating in Farmers Assuring Responsible Management (F.A.R.M.)
+Animal Care, the first livestock animal care program in the world to be recognized by the International Organization for Standardization.
 Learn more about the Innovation Center for U.S. Dairy's on-farm resources, initiatives and standards here.